What To Know About The Fear Of Women

 Adults and children can develop gynophobia.
 If a child's fear and discontent are not addressed, they may carry over into adulthood.
 While negative experiences increase one's likelihood of developing gynophobia, other factors increase the probability of a person developing a fear of women.
 High emotional sensitivity and proneness to negativity make one more susceptible to disliking or dreading women.

-Individuals who have relatives with anxiety disorders or other social phobias may be more likely to experience gynophobia.
+Individuals who have relatives with anxiety disorders and social and specific phobias may be more likely to experience gynophobia.
 Observing, hearing, or reading about adverse encounters with women may also cause apprehension.
 Individuals as young as ten can develop gynophobia.
 Although mental health specialists remain uncertain about the exact cause of this phobia, negative experiences with women remain the most likely factor, followed by one's heredity, environment, and changes in the brain.

 If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 Call 1-800-799-SAFE (7233) or text "START" to 88788.
 You can also use the online chat.